Discover more at Wallington

 There are two family-friendly routes to choose from.
 The Green route is an easy, 1.5km trail which is perfect for children.
 The Blue route is a more challenging 4.5km cycle trail.

-Both routes will send you pedalling down to the West Wood where you can stop off at the wildlife hide to see if you can spot a red squirrel.
+Both routes will send you pedalling down to the West Wood where you can stop off at the hide to see if you can spot some wildlife.
 You’ll finish back where you started, within easy reach of the play area.

 The Wallington estate covers over 13,500 acres.
 Much of the land is used for grazing by sheep and cattle, but the estate encompasses open moorland and wooded streams as well as lakes and mires.